 Modular buildings have become increasingly popular for technical building construction across a wide range of industries.
 The following is a breakdown of the key advantages of going modular and why you should consider this type of construction for your next technical building.

+There are many different types of technical buildings.
 Technical buildings are used to house and protect equipment located in hazardous environments.
 They are used across a wide range of industries for electrical power equipment, control equipment, motors, instrumentation, and more.
-If you'd like to learn more about the different types of technical buildings, you can click here for our article on the most common technical building names and uses.

 Traditional, or stick built, technical buildings are constructed through conventional means, the same way a house is built.
 At the location, a foundation is built to provide a base for the building.
 Then various contractors are brought onsite to begin building.